seud0nym/tch-gui-unhide/README.md

 #### [Wi-Fi Booster](https://github.com/seud0nym/tch-gui-unhide/tree/master/supplemental/wifi-booster#readme)

-Allows you to configure an EasyMesh-capable Telstra Smart Modem (Gen 1 or Gen 2) as a "Wi-Fi Booster" to extend Wi-Fi coverage throughout a home (wired back-haul only).
+Allows you to configure a second EasyMesh-capable Telstra Smart Modem as a "Wi-Fi Booster" to extend Wi-Fi coverage throughout a home (wired back-haul only).

 # Utility Scripts